pologora/pologora/README.md

 - Description of each project
 - Links to the live version of the project
 - Links to the code

-## How to use
-- Use the table of contents on the left to navigate through my projects
-- Click on the live version link to see the project in action
-- Click on the code link to see the code on Github

-## Contributions
-- I appreciate any feedback, bug reports, and pull requests
-- If you have any ideas for new features or improvements, feel free to open an issue

 ## Follow me
 - To stay up to date on my latest projects and developments, you can follow me on [Github](https://github.com/pologora) or [Twitter](https://twitter.com/username)